-We had the opportunity to interview Neebashnee Kristnasamy, Head of Projects and Digital Transformation Programme at Sanlam Private Wealth, Neebashneeis one of the speakers of Women in Digital & Data running on 27 September 2018 in Johannesburg.
+We had the opportunity to interview Neebashnee Kristnasamy, Head of Projects and Digital Transformation Programme at Sanlam Private Wealth, Neebashnee was one of the speakers of Women in Digital & Data hosted in Cape Town recently.

 Can you tell us a bit about your background and how it leads to a career in digital?